 Table 3 displays the standard deviation across barcode products of annual log price changes within the set of imported goods, domestic goods, and all goods between years t and t+1 for t=2013, 2014, and 2015.
-The standard deviation of log price changes rose from 5.8% to 7.6% for imported and from 4.2% to 4.8% for domestic goods between 2013-14 and 2014-15; each approximately reverts to its initial level between 2015-16.
-We show that these patterns are robust to various alternative choices in Figure A7 in Appendix B.1.
+The standard deviation of log price changes rose from 5.8% to 7.6% for imported and from 4.2% to 4.8% for domestic goods between 2013-

-&lt;sup>17We also find no relationship between income and the level of the price paid within individual barcode products.
-Relatedly, defining products as aggregations of barcodes, Handbury (2021) finds that most of the
+17We also find no relationship between income and the level of the price paid within individual barcode products.
+Relatedly, defining products as aggregations of barcodes, Handbury (2021) finds that most of the variation in prices paid across incomes is accounted for by differences in products purchased.